Volunteers Make Debate Possible.

-YOUR COMMITMENT: Volunteers serve in shifts of 5-6 hours, with each shift covering two or three debates, training, and two meals.
-Most tournaments are on Saturdays, with morning and afternoon shifts available.
-Some tournaments also have shifts available on Friday afternoons.
+YOUR COMMITMENT: Volunteers serve in shifts of 4-5 hours, with each shift covering two or three debates.
+Most tournaments are on Fridays and Saturdays.
+First-time volunteers should plan to attend a virtual training on the Tuesday before their shift or complete a recorded version at their own pace.
 Volunteers tell us that they feel most confident and connected when they serve three shifts per season, but we can accommodate almost any level of commitment.

 ELIGIBILITY: We welcome individuals and groups of any size from all backgrounds, identities, and abilities.
 No experience with debate or knowledge of the debate topic is necessary.
 Please contact us with any questions or concerns about your eligibility to serve or if you need accommodations to serve comfortably.

 REGISTRATION: We are looking forward to working with you in the 2021-2022 Debate Season!
 Registration for tournaments and other volunteer opportunities will open when the season tournament dates are released in late summer, 2021.
 Be sure to sign up for our email list to stay in the loop!